Table Manners Review (PC) – Dubious Dating

 Elsewhere, Table Manners has some great stuff going for it.
 Players will find a range of potential dates and there’s a great deal of inclusion built into the game.
 Different genders, races and sexual orientations are included as is the ability to customise your in-game hand.
 You can change skin tone, nails, tattoos, jewellery and more.
 Table Manners doesn’t dive first into gender politics, rather, it gives players options and tools to cater for a wide range.

 Table Manners can be fun and silly and it can also be frustrating and annoying.
-Kind of like real dating, I suppose.
+Kind of like real dating and online dating with this app, I suppose.
 This is certainly a game that will be great to stream and to watch your favourite streamer play.
 It’s better played with a group of friends too.
 That way you can all share in your failures and successes.

 If you’re looking for silly, absurd fun, look no further.